bcwarner/audit-log-lm/README.md

 Not all METRIC_NAMEs in the dataset were in our initial METRIC_NAME dictionary, so we made `analysis/missing_metric_names.py` to find them.

-Because our training was interrupted and restarted several times, we wrote `analysis/tb_join_plot.py` to join them.
+Because our training was interrupted and restarted several times, we wrote `analysis/tb_join_plot.py` to join the Tensorboard output.